johanf85/Symbollist-maintain-Excel/README.md

 # Instructions
 - Download the project and take notice on how the .tex files are built up.
 For a working example, you can also look at: https://www.overleaf.com/read/svtcgxdkqsxr
-- Open the SymbolSheetSecure.xlsx file\
+- Open the symboldefinitions.xlsm file\
 Example data is included
 - Define units that are used on the Units tab, see the `siunitx` package manual for syntax\
 under '\DeclareSIUnit' add your unitname including '\\'\